Center for Student Action

 - Music ministry students may use a maximum of two ensembles for a maximum 60 credits.

-Attention Nursing Students: The majority of nursing student service credits will be completed through their service-learning courses.
-To ensure full completion of the service requirement, these students are advised to complete 35 service credits prior to entering the nursing program.
-For more information about the service requirement or for questions, contact the Center for Student Action or email email@example.com.
+Attention Nursing Students: The majority of nursing student service credits are completed through their service-learning courses.
+To ensure completion of the service requirement, these students are advised to complete 35 service credits prior to entering the nursing program.
+For more information about the service requirement or for questions, contact the Center for Student Action or email firstname.lastname@example.org.

 Local Service Opportunities

-Local service opportunities encourage students to invest time and energy with neighbors across the street in Azusa and throughout Greater Los Angeles.
-Focused on collaborative relationships with organizations and churches, these service programs give students the chance to invest in the life of local families and neighborhoods.
-This past year, opportunities included retirement center ministries, high school youth outreach (e.g., Young Life), local food banks, sports ministries, creative arts and theater, children’s ministries, and educational immersion trips engaging the city of Los Angeles.
+Local service opportunities encourage students to invest time and energy with neighbors across the street in Azusa and throughout greater Los Angeles.
+Focused on collaborative relationships with organizations and churches, these service programs give students the chance to invest in the lives of local families and neighborhoods.
+This past year, opportunities included retirement center ministries, high school youth outreach (e.g., Young Life), local food banks, sports ministries, community development opportunities, children’s ministries, and educational immersion trips engaging the city of Los Angeles.

-Each year, the Center for Student Action mobilizes more than 35 student teams to serve short term in more than 40 countries around the world, including several teams dedicated to serving within the United States.
+Each year, the Center for Student Action mobilizes more than 30 student teams to serve in the short term in more than 35 countries around the world, including several teams dedicated to serving within the United States.
 Depending on the need and partnership with local hosts, the type of ministry during the spring midsemester break and summer months requires all majors and a diversity of strengths and skills among the various teams.
-This past year, opportunities included a film team, youth and community development, evangelistic outreach, children’s ministries, economic development, caring for the sick and dying, and church partnerships to advance the work of God in the world.
+This past year, opportunities included a film team, youth and community development, evangelistic outreach, children’s ministries, economic development, caring for the sick and dying, and church partnerships, all designed to advance the work of God in the world.

 At Azusa Pacific, service doesn’t end at graduation—it should be a part of every student’s lifestyle as he or she goes on to make a difference in the world.
 H.I.S.
 Years (Hearing.
 Investing.
 Serving.) supports students passionate about serving among the world’s least-reached people groups.
 This two-year sending program equips volunteer alumni and connects them with service opportunities overseas through Christ-based community development and mission organizations.
 During the students’ two-year service, APU helps pay their student loans.